lablup/beps/proposals/BEP-1016-accelerator-interface-v2.md

 | `restore_from_container(container, alloc_map)`                   | Reconstruct the device allocation from the `aiodocker.DockerContainer` object                                                          |
 | `gather_{node,container,process}_metrics(stat_ctx[, target_id])` | Collects the raw metric values such as processor and memory utilization per node, container, or process                                |

-### Device Info
+### `AbstractComputeDevice` Struct

-See BEP-1000 for the new proposal.
+See [BEP-1000](https://github.com/lablup/beps/blob/main/proposals/BEP-1000-redefining-accelerator-metadata.md) for the new proposal and its comparison with the current design.

 ## Proposed Design